Dāvis Bertāns: National team career

 Bertāns represented Latvia at EuroBasket 2011, averaging 5.6 points and 2 rebounds per game.
 He returned for EuroBasket 2017, now in a more prominent role, averaging 14 points, 3 rebounds and 2 assists per game.

 Personal life

-Bertāns's older brother, Dairis, is also a professional basketball player; he formerly played for the New Orleans Pelicans.
+Bertāns' older brother, Dairis, is also a professional basketball player; he formerly played for the New Orleans Pelicans.
 Their father, Dainis, was a professional basketball player and is currently a youth coach.
 Their mother is a sports teacher and a former high-level rower.
-In childhood Bertāns was raised in Latvia's northernmost town Rūjiena until his parents moved to capital city Rīga.
+During his childhood, Bertāns was raised in Latvia's northernmost town, Rūjiena, until his parents moved to Rīga, Latvia's capital.
 Bertāns is fluent in the Serbian language.

 Due to a childhood wood-cutting accident, Bertāns is missing part of the ring finger on his right hand.

-Bertāns is a former vegan but now eats a dairy-free pescatarian diet.
+Bertāns is a former vegan who currently eats a dairy-free pescatarian diet; having difficulty with finding good vegan food when traveling with his team influenced Bertāns' decision to change his diet.